 The burden of tuberculosis (TB) is increasing in Afghanistan.
 The World Health Organization estimates that 61,000 people are infected annually, causing around 12,000 deaths every year.

 In 2016, we began supporting the diagnosis and treatment of drug-resistant tuberculosis (DR-TB) in Kandahar province, and opened a laboratory and facilities to host patients during their treatment in Kandahar city.

 In 2017, the first patients in our DR-TB programme in Kandahar successfully completed their treatment and were discharged.
-By the end of the year, 41 DR-TB patients had been diagnosed and 13 had been put on an innovative regimen that reduces the treatment from at least 20 months to only nine.
-The shorter treatment produces fewer side effects and improves the patients’ quality of life.
+In December 2019, we introduced a nine-month oral regimen allowing DR-TB patients to change from injectable drugs to pills and reduce their number of consultations at the hospital.
+The shorter, all-oral treatment produces fewer side effects and improves the patients’ quality of life.